 Editor’s note: Hi all, Lisa and Lou speaking, we are in Utah at the Outdoor Retailer trade show.
 Thought we’d get this “basics” post out while we’re traveling and picking up gear tidbits.
 We are of course big fans of custom ski boot fitting, and we work closely with our local backcountry ski shop, Cripple Creek Backcountry.
 Below, WildSnow Girl Sarah Uhl shares the basics of her “booted” experience.
 We purposefully did not go into much detail here, the idea is to just ramp up awareness about the near mandatory nature of having your boots heat molded (and keep upping Sarah’s involvement as a blogger).
 We’ve covered tons of boot fitting in the past, check the category to dig into the subject..
-And yes, this post is sponsored content, done in partnership with Cripple Creek.
-Thanks to them, we can keep WildSnow dot com going and still get a bagel for breakfast now and then.
+(This post sponsored by our publishing partner Cripple Creek Backcountry.)

 When it comes to ski touring retail, in my opinion nothing beats a visit to Cripple Creek Backcountry.
 Every time I walk into the shop I instantly feel that collective stoke is high and good things are to come.
 Cripple Creek has done a superb job of rallying the community in our valley around what we love most about winter: snow, uphilling, downhilling and each other.

 I’m told this is a “new” form of retailing.
 That’s probably an exaggeration.
 Nonetheless, what they’re doing here is quite a bit different than just about any other outdoor store I’ve visited.
 They spend a lot of time on community, and customer service is huge.
 If you’re ever around our area, it’s worth checking these guys out just to see what I’m talking about.
 Not a chain store.
 But then, they just opened a branch in Vail.
 Perhaps it’ll be a chain store with a twist.